-I have taught patchwork and machine embroidery in local adult education for over 20 years, and also teach day schools, give talks, teach weekly classes, and teach in the Quilt Academy at the Festival of Quilts.
+I have taught patchwork and machine embroidery in local adult education for over 28 years, and also teach day schools, give talks and teach weekly classes.

 I write projects for the UK patchwork & quilting magazines.

 My first book "Applique, a cushion a week" was published in 2009

 "Cakes & Candies", Search Press published 2013, a textile project book